Transgender personnel in the United States military: Service in secret (pre–1960)

 Many women during the American Civil War disguised themselves as men to enlist as soldiers and fight in the war.
 During this time, women were not legally allowed to fight; however, it is estimated there were more than 400 women who were passing as male soldiers during the war.
 Many of these female soldiers' true identities were never discovered throughout the time of their service.
-When enlisting, adult women were often able to pass as younger (teenage) men.
+When enlisting, adult women were often able to pass as teenage boys.
 The physical examinations were lax, leading to many women able to begin training.
 There were numerous instances of soldiers' female identities being exposed, usually after having been hurt and sent to a soldiers' hospital.
 Most often, these women just received medical attention and were sent home.
 However, in several instances, some women who had been disguised as male soldiers were punished or even imprisoned.

-Albert Cashier was born Jennie Irene Hodgers in Belvidere, Illinois.
-He enlisted on August 6, 1862, and served in the Union Army as a man.
-His identity remained unknown throughout the entirety of his service, and he kept the identity of Albert Cashier for the remainder of his life.
+Assigned female at birth, Union Army soldier Albert Cashier enlisted on August 6, 1862.
+Born in Belvidere, Illinois, his transition to male remained unknown throughout the entirety of his service, and he kept the identity of Albert Cashier for the remainder of his life.
 It was not until 1911, while working as a handy man, that he was struck by an automobile and fractured his leg.
-When a physician was called, it was discovered that Albert was in fact born a woman.
-Shortly after his injury he was admitted into the Soldiers' and Sailors' Home in Quincy, Illinois, where, in his application, he gave his birth name as Jennie Hodgers, and stated that he was born in Ireland on December 25, 1844.
-At the home, only the doctor knew of his true identity, and he was able to continue to live as Albert Cashier along with other patients in the home.
+The physician who treated Cashier became aware of his assigned sex at birth.
+Shortly after the injury, Cashier was admitted into the Soldiers' and Sailors' Home in Quincy, Illinois where, in his application, he gave his birth name, and stated that he was born in Ireland on December 25, 1844.
+At the home, only the doctor knew that he was transgender, and he was able to continue to live as Albert Cashier along with other patients in the home.
 When his mental health became too deteriorated for the home to adequately take care of him, he was sent to an insane asylum at Watertown.
-At the asylum Albert was forced to wear dresses and accept the identity he was born with, Jennie Hodgers, until his death in 1915.
-Albert Cashier was buried with full military honors.
+At the asylum Albert was deadnamed and forced to wear dresses until his death in 1915.
+Albert Cashier was buried with full military honors and uniform, with his gravestone proclaiming "Albert D. J. Cashier" before his deadname.

 In 1952, Christine Jorgensen was the first transgender American woman to undergo gender confirmation surgery after being drafted into the United States Army to serve during World War II.
 The surgery made front-page news with headlines such as "Ex-GI Becomes Blonde Beauty" from the New York Daily News focusing on her prior military service.